Travel.State.Gov > Intercountry Adoption > Country Information > Cuba Intercountry Adoption Information

 Numerous U.S. Embassy Havana employees appear to have been targeted in specific attacks.
+We are unable to identify the source.
 Many of these employees have suffered injuries.
 Affected individuals have exhibited a range of physical symptoms including ear complaints and hearing loss, dizziness, headaches, fatigue, cognitive issues, visual problems, and difficulty sleeping.

 If you decide to travel to Cuba: